2014 International Center Summer Orientation

 There are many different ways of getting around the U-M campus and around Ann Arbor, but they can be confusing at first.
 We’ll talk about U-M and Ann Arbor buses, bicycling, taxis, driving and parking, “zipcars,” and walking.

 Getting Involved With University Groups and Organizations

 Joining student organizations is a great way to meet people, learn skills, and enrich your university experience.
 Learn about the many student organizations on campus and the best ways to get involved in this part of campus life.
-The workshop will conclude with a tour of some student organizations and offices related to student organizations in the Michigan Union.

 This workshop is co-sponsored by the Center for Campus Involvement (CCI).
-To access the Interactive Get Involved!
-Guide and the Guidebook for Student Organizations, please visit the CCI web site.

 How to Buy a Used Car